 Now that you have taken stock of your business, it is the time to review your business strategy and create a new or revised business plan for your post-disaster future.
 Ask yourself, what would you want your business to look like to satisfy you as the business owner and your clients?
-There are a variety of business plan templates and tutorials online to assist you with such a process, visit the Business website and searching “How to develop your business plan”.
+There are a variety of business plan templates and tutorials online to assist you with such a process, visit the Business website and search the terms 'How to develop your business plan'.

 When developing or revising your business plan, be sure to consider as many alternatives for your business as necessary.
 These can include:

 - continuing to operate as per your pre-disaster business model

 - continuing to operate as per your pre-departure business model while seeking to improve the performance of the business

 - exiting the business altogether.

 As the authors of ‘Are U Ready?
 Surviving Small Business Disaster’* state; ‘Remember, the decisions you make at this point concerning your business, if not thought through very carefully, could be detrimental to your future.
 Your decision could also have an impact on many other people, including the broader community, and could affect others’ livelihood as well.’

 In developing or revising your business plan, we suggest collating all the information from the steps you took to take stock of your business immediately following the disaster.